cheuktingli/psitip/README.rst

 - :code:`nosign`: Hide the signs of each cell (+/-) on the bottom of each cell.

 - :code:`nolegend`: Hide the legends.

+- Add the line :code:`PsiOpts.setting(venn_latex = True)` at the beginning to turn on LaTeX in the diagram.

 Examples: